Smash Products of Calabi-Yau Algebras by Hopf Algebras: Equivariant modules

+If $H$ is cocommutative, then $\Delta_i$ does not depend on $i$ and is isomorphic to a smash product of $A^e\sharp H$ (see \cite[Remark 1.7]{MR2905560}).
+This does not hold true in general.

-The left dg $\Delta_i$-modules are precisely the $H_{S^{2i}}$-equivariant left dg $A$-bimodules as defined in \cite[Definition 2.2]{MR3250287}.
-The latter are defined as the left dg $A$-bimodules $M$ endowed with a structure of left $H$-module (that preserves the degree and is compatible with the differential of the complex) in such a way that the following identity holds in $M$
+The left dg $\Delta_i$-modules are the $H_{S^{2i}}$-equivariant left dg $A$-bimodules defined in \cite[Definition 2.2]{MR3250287}.
+The latter are the left dg $A$-bimodules $M$ endowed with a structure of left $H$-module (which preserves the degree and is compatible with the differential of the complex) in such a way that the following identity holds in $M$